I can go

 * * * * *

-Fortunately for Brazilian women who can’t afford to pay $1500 for American sperm, there are selfless Brazilian men who are willing to help them out gratis.
+Fortunately for Brazilian women who can’t afford to pay $1500 for American sperm, there seem to be plenty of selfless Brazilian men who are willing to help them out gratis.
+(It's illegal for Brazilian citizens to accept payment in exchange for their sperm.)

 For example, there’s João Carlos Holland de Barcellos, a 61-year-old computer scientist whose blue eyes and white-blond hair (which he attributes to his English and German ancestry) make him very popular with Brazilian moms-to-be.